KevinHock/awesome-charity-ideas/README.md

 ### Referral bonuses

+- Expected impact: High

 If you have a friend at a company that offers a referral bonus, do not apply through the website, ask your friend if they would like the opportunity to get thousand(s) of dollars to their favorite charity.
 If they say no, you can easily find someone else at that same company to agree with this.
 Make sure to do this before going through any recruiters to find a job as well.

+#### Amazon Smile

+- Expected impact: Low

+Instead of going to the regular `amazon.com` URL, go to [`smile.amazon.com`](https://smile.amazon.com/), choose a charity (e.g. [GiveWell](https://www.givewell.org/)), and buy things as normal.
+Amazon will then donate %0.5 percent to your charity (i.e. 5 dollars for every 1000 spent.)
+Note that you have to remember to do this any time you buy anything on Amazon.

+Open questions:
+- Can we make a browser extension that redirects all `amazon.com` requests to `smile.amazon.com`?
+- Can we ask any authors of popular browser extensions to do the same?

 #### README Badges

+- Expected impact: Very Low

 A lot of repositories have a ['Buy Me a Coffee'](https://www.buymeacoffee.com/) badge, you can put an e.g. [![AMF](https://img.shields.io/badge/Donate-Charity-orange.svg)](https://www.AgainstMalaria.com/OpenSource) badge for some effective altruism charity.
 I have linked this one to a campaign that will show if anyone donates to it, as a means of measuring how effective this is.